-With Millennial workers now making up the vast majority of the workforce and the post-millenial generation beginning to make an entrance, there's no surprise that half of employees are unsatisfied with benefits provided to them by their employers.
+With Millennial workers now making up the vast majority of the workforce, and the post-millennial generation beginning to make an entrance, there’s no surprise that half of employees are unsatisfied with benefits provided to them by their employers.
 Companies have tried to add additional perks, such as trendy office spaces or Friday happy hours, to round out their benefits package and satisfy the younger members of their organizations.

 However, as Kristen Bahler points out in her recent article, “7 Amazing Work Perks Coming to Your Office by 2028”, published by Time, these perks may not carry as much weight with the new workforce as they once did, or as employers originally thought.
 You can read her full article below.